 You must enable Suspicious Activity Monitoring to use Ransomware Rollback.
-For Ransomware Rollback usage requirements, see Minimum requirements for Malwarebytes Nebula platform.
+For Ransomware Rollback usage requirements, see Minimum requirements for Malwarebytes Nebula.

-- Enable/Disable Rollback: Turns Ransomware Rollback on or off.
+- Ransomware Rollback: Turns Ransomware Rollback on or off.

-- Rollback File Size: Limits the files backed up in the cache based on file size.
+- Workstation rollback file size: Limits the files backed up in the cache based on file size.
 Files larger than the maximum size are not backed up.
-Increasing the maximum file size increases the cache size on each endpoint.
+Increasing the maximum file size increases the cache size on each endpoint and server.

 - Each endpoint uses a maximum of 30% of free disk space to prevent issues with the operating system.
 This is always relative to the "available disk space" on the hard drive.
 If at some point the hard drive reduces in capacity, then the backup folder automatically resizes to maintain the same percentage, deleting the oldest files to accommodate space.

-- You must be a Super Admin in order to configure Ransomware Rollback.
+- You must be a Super Admin or Administrator in order to configure Ransomware Rollback.
 Other users with policy access may view Rollback settings.